paveliz/TwoFragmentsExamplePart2/README.md

 ![Portrait Layout](https://s3-us-west-2.amazonaws.com/paveliz-github-images/layout_main3.PNG)

-Hope it helps you to understand this concepts.
+Hope it helps you to understand these concepts.
 But if you find any doubts or if you find any issue or suggestions to improve this example, please, don't hesitate to contact me.

 -----------------------------------------
 Pablo Angel Veliz